-Common Shares

-This is an initial public offering of the common shares, no nominal value per share ("common shares"), of Titan America SA ("TASA").
-We are offering 9,000,000 common shares.
-Titan Cement International SA, (the "selling shareholder"), is offering 15,000,000 common shares.
-We will not receive any of the proceeds from the common shares sold by the selling shareholder in this offering.

-We expect the initial public offering price will be between \$15.00 and \$18.00 per common share.
-Currently, no public market exists for our common shares.
-We have applied to have our common shares listed on the New York Stock Exchange ("NYSE") under the symbol "TTAM."

-The selling shareholder has granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to an additional 3,600,000 common shares from the selling shareholder at the initial public offering price less the underwriting discounts and commissions.

-Upon completion of this offering, the selling shareholder will hold approximately 87% of the voting rights of our outstanding share capital immediately, assuming no exercise of the underwriters' option to purchase additional common shares.
-As a result, we will be a "controlled company" as defined under the NYSE corporate governance requirements.
-See "Risk Factors" and "Management-Corporate Governance-Director Independence and Controlled Company Exception" for additional information.

-We are a "foreign private issuer" under applicable Securities and Exchange Commission rules, and as a result, will be subject to reduced public company reporting requirements for this prospectus and future filings with the Securities and Exchange Commission.

-Our business and an investment in our common shares involve significant risks.
-You should carefully consider the risks that are described under the caption "Risk Factors" beginning on page 32 of this prospectus before making a decision to invest in our common shares.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.

-Initial public offering price Underwriting discounts and commissions(1) Proceeds, before expenses, to us Proceeds, before expenses, to the selling shareholder See "Underwriting" for additional information regarding total underwriter compensation The underwriters expect to deliver our common shares to purchasers against payment on or about , 2025.
-Joint Book-Running Managers (in alphabetical order) Citigroup Goldman Sachs & Co.
-LLC Bookrunners BNP PARIBAS SOCIETE GENERALE BofA Securities Jefferies HSBC Stifel
+Titan America SA Common Shares This is an initial public offering of the common shares, no par value per share ("common shares"), of Titan America SA ("TASA") common shares.
+Titan Cement International SA, (the "selling shareholder"), is offering common shares.
+We we the proceeds from the common shares sold by the selling shareholder in this offering.
+We expect the initial public offering price will be between \$ and \$ per common share.
+Currently, no public mar common shares.
+We have applied to have our common shares listed on under the symbol " ." rket exists fo or our The selling shareholder has granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shares from the selling shareholder at the initial public offering price less the underwriting discounts and common shareholder at the initial public offering price less the underwriting discounts and common shareholder at the initial public offering price less the underwriting discounts and common shareholder at the initial public offering price less the underwriting discounts and common shareholder at the initial public offering price less than the public of the public offering price less than the public of the public offering price less than the 1 itional Upon completion of this offering, the selling shareholder will hold approximately % of the voting rights of our outstanding shar As a result, we will be a "controlled company" as defined under the corporate governance requirements.
+See "Risk Factor" Management-Corporate Governance-Director Independence and Controlled Company Exception" for additional information. mediately.
+We are a "foreign private issuer" under applicable Securities and Exchange Commission rules, and as a result, will be subjcompany reporting requirements for this prospectus and future filings with the Securities and Exchange Commission. ect to reduc ed public Our business and an investment in our common shares involve significant risks.
+You should carefully consider the risks that under the caption "Risk Factors" beginning on page 27 of this prospectus before making a decision to invest in our common Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these upon the accuracy or adequacy of this prospectus.
+Any representation to the contrary is a criminal offense. n shares.
+Per T 4 1 Initial public offering price Share Total Underwriting discounts and commissions(1) Proceeds, before expenses, to us Proceeds, before expenses, to the selling shareholder (1) See "Underwriting" for additional information regarding total underwriter compensation.
+The underwriters expect to deliver our common shares to purchasers against payment on or about , 2024.
+Joint Book-Running Managers (in alphabetical order) Citigroup Goldman Sacl hs & Co.
+LLC , 2024